Binda100-web/task-1-prac/shell_arch_pract.md

 - Create a file named reflection.txt and answer the following:
 - What is the purpose of a shell?
-- What did you learn by running shell commands?
+- What did you learn by running shell commands?echo
 - How was using the terminal different from clicking through folders?

 ### Submission Checklist